-Ref - Student Support Policy and Procedure Issue Date - September 2023 Page 9 of 16 Review Date - September 2024
+Ref - Student Support Policy and Procedure Issue Date - January 2025 Page 10 of 16 Review Date - August 2025

-- 6.8 Every student on entry to Walsall College will have access to the same educational provision: - In receipt of high-quality teaching and learning - Be surrounded by consistent staff who demonstrate botheredness - Recognition through praise and feedback - Careers advice, work experience and industry placements - Access to sexual health advice - Personal development delivered through a tutorial programme, with a range of awareness events throughout the year - Financial support through the bursary offer for eligible students - A dedicated security team to increase feelings of safety when present onsite - Support via the wellbeing team - Support from the safeguarding team - Access to the Student Union - A range of internal and external enrichment opportunities - Further support from the inclusive support team - On site access to counselling provision - Togetherall, a platform of free online mental health and wellbeing support, with 24-hour access - 6.9 For whatever reason, if a student behaves in a way that contravenes the 'Ready Respect Safe' agreement, our formal Student Support Process should begin.
-If a student has a Special Educational Need or an Education Health Care Plan in place, please seek guidance from inclusive support team.
-If a student has Care Experience or is a Care Leaver, then please contact safeguarding. - 6.10 When staff are executing this policy, every tier of the policy it must be recorded on the Student Support System.
+- 6.8 Every student on entry to Walsall College will have access to the same educational provision: - In receipt of high-quality teaching and learning - Be surrounded by consistent staff who demonstrate botheredness - Recognition through praise and feedback - Support from the Safeguarding and Wellbeing Team, as well as an internal counselling service - Support from the Inclusive Support Team - Careers advice, work experience, and industry placements - Access to sexual health advice - Personal development delivered through a tutorial programme, with a range of awareness events throughout the year - Financial support for eligible students via our bursary - A dedicated security team to increase feelings of safety when present onsite - Access to the Student Union - A range of internal and external enrichment opportunities - Togetherall, a platform of free online mental health and wellbeing support, with 24-hour access - 6.9 For whatever reason, if a student behaves in a way that contravenes the 'Ready Respect Safe' agreement, our formal Student Support Process should begin.
+If a student has a Special Educational Need or an Education Health Care Plan in place, please seek guidance from Inclusive Support Team.
+If a student is Care Experience or is a Care Leaver, then please contact the Safeguarding and Wellbeing Team. - 6.10 When staff are executing this policy, every tier of the policy it must be recorded on the Student Support System.
 It is important that this record is accurate and we can evidence what mechanisms of support have been put in place.
-The information must be well written, as this may be shared with external agencies. - 6.11 Our first tier of support, is an Unpicking Conversation.
-This should take place with the student and relevant staff, dependant on the need (please see Appendix 1), will determine who leads which part of the tier. - 6.12 This Unpicking Conversation should be the first intervention to take place and the nature of this conversation should address: what has happened, who has been affected, and what needs to happen to resolve the situation.
-Ideally, these should be documented on the Student Support Register. - 6.13 Where a resolution is agreed, no further action may be necessary. - 6.14 If there are multiple violations to the 'Ready Respect Safe' agreement and Unpicking Conversations are not having the decided impact, the second tier is the formulation of Student Support Plan.
+The information must be well written, as this may be shared with external agencies. - 6.11 Our first tier of support, is an Unpicking Conversation, this should take place with the student and relevant staff. - 6.12 This Unpicking Conversation should be the first intervention to take place and the nature of this conversation should address: what has happened, who has been affected, and what needs to happen to move forwards.
+These should be recorded on the Student Support System, as a Tier 1. - 6.13 Where a resolution is agreed, no further action may be necessary. - 6.14 If there are multiple incidents where the 'Ready Respect Safe' agreement is not adhered to, that the Unpicking Conversations are not having the decided impact, the second tier is formalising these Unpicking Conversations into a Student Support Plan.

-Ref - Student Support Policy and Procedure Issue Date - September 2023 Page 10 of 16 Review Date - September 2024
+Ref - Student Support Policy and Procedure Issue Date - January 2025 Page 11 of 16 Review Date - August 2025